urfave/cli/README.md

 See the hosted documentation website at <https://cli.urfave.org>.
 Contents of this website are built from the [`./docs`](./docs) directory.

+### Generated API Reference

+A machine-generated API reference for the `github.com/urfave/cli/v3` module is published at <https://urfave-cli-sourcey-docs.vercel.app>.
+It is produced with [Sourcey](https://sourcey.com) v3.6.5 using the `godoc` adapter against the v3 source tree (137 types, 24 exported functions, 44 exported variables across 4 packages), providing a navigable, searchable type-level supplement to the hand-written guides on <https://cli.urfave.org>.
+The generation is fully reproducible from a pinned commit via `sourcey godoc` + `sourcey build`, and the deploy is a static site with no build step.
+If the maintainers would prefer to host this reference on a `cli.urfave.org` subpath (or fold it into the existing MkDocs site), the source snapshot and build config are self-contained and easy to port — please leave a comment on the proposing PR and I will adjust.

 ## Support

 Check the [Q&A discussions].
 If you don't find answer to your question, [create